 After braces are placed in the mouth it is normal for the teeth to be sore for about 2 or 3 days.
 Tylenol or Advil will help relieve this discomfort.
 Some irritation to the cheeks and tongue is normal, but if you feel anything sharp is poking in your mouth or any sores are developing, please call our office.

 At the offices of Drs.
-Cercone, Wear and Eliason you’ll always be seen by one of our doctors – no matter when you need care.
+Eliason and Choi, you’ll always be seen by one of our doctors – no matter when you need care.
 This personal attention from the doctors is one of the things that sets us apart.

 During regular business hours we’ll do our best to schedule you for the same day if you’re experiencing pain or have an emergency.
 After hours you will be referred to the appropriate contact number for our doctors.